Stanford-BioE80/Stanford-BioE80.github.io/_docs/w1ps.md

 To complete this activity, over the next few days prepare and submit

 an entry following the detailed instructions provided on Friday.
-Consider including responses to the fouritems below. **(Make sure to include photos with descriptions)**
+Consider including responses to the four items below. **(Make sure to include photos with descriptions)**

 1. What useful biological object or potential inspiration from nature did I find?